YinLiLin/hibayes/README.md

 From ```ldm1``` to ```ldm4```, the memory cost less, but the model stability of *```sbayes```* would be worse.

 #### Step2: fit SBayes model
-If the order of SNPs in variance-covariance matrix is not consistent with the order in summary data file, prior adjusting is necessary.
+If the order of SNPs in variance-covariance matrix is not consistent with the order in summary data file, prior adjusting is necessary:
 ```r
 > sumstat_path = system.file("extdata", "geno.ma", package = "hibayes")
 > sumstat = read.table(sumstat_path, header=TRUE)